-The Old Man of Storr hike can be reached on the main road north out of Portree, just a short 10 minute drive away.
+The Old Man of Storr hike can be reached on the main road north out of Portree, just a short 10-minute drive away.
 It’s also a regular stop on coach tours if you prefer to travel on a group trip.

 The climb is well worth it for the views at the top.
 On a clear day, you’ll have views of the sea and the surrounding Trotternish Ridge, the ancient landslip that created the Old Man of Storr formations.
-Even on low visibility days, this is a truly stunning hike as the rock pinnacles emerge eerily from the low cloud and mist.
+Even on low visibility days, this is a genuinely stunning hike as the rock pinnacles emerge eerily from the low cloud and mist.

 by Bernadette from Explorer Chick

-The Scottish Highlands are truly unspoiled land and it is easy to find yourself all alone enjoying the serene views.
-It is best to start in Edinburgh and then take the train ride to Inverness which will give you a taste of the beautiful vistas of Scotland.
+The Scottish Highlands are truly unspoiled land, and it is easy to find yourself all alone enjoying the serene views.
+It is best to start in Edinburgh and then take the train ride to Inverness, which will give you a taste of the beautiful vistas of Scotland.
 Then you will need to take a bus or train to Torridon or rent a car to have more freedom to explore.

 To take a break from all the mountains, consider doing a coastal hike and visit the Old Man of Stoer, a stone stack that is popular with climbers.
-Or if you really want to make the most of the hiking in the area there is the trio of peaks on Quinag.
-It will be a full day of hiking and on the way back make sure to check out the ruins of Ardvreck Castle.
+Or, if you really want to make the most of the hiking in the area, there is the trio of peaks on Quinag.
+It will be a full day of hiking and on the way back, make sure to check out the ruins of Ardvreck Castle.

 by Rachel from Average Lives